-Indian dal recipes are a comfort food for most of us, and, Punjabi Dal makhani is one of most popular dal recipe in India.
+Indian dal recipes are a comfort food for most of us, and, Punjabi Dal makhani is one of most popular Indian dal recipe.
 Also known as Maa ki dal or Kali dal the creamy, spicy and buttery dal preparation made with whole Black gram or Urad dal.

 Authentic restaurant style dal makhani is made using lots of butter and cream.
 So, I usually skip this on the menu when dining out and order Dal fry instead.
-For me, homemade dal makhani ki recipe works best as I can actually control what goes into it.
-This healthier version of Dal Makhni recipe which is almost as good in taste as Dhaba style Dal makhani.
+For me, homemade dal makhani recipe works best.
+I can actually control what goes into dal.
+This version of Dal is almost as good in taste as Dhaba style Dal makhani.

 It’s Thursday again and that means recipe with 24 Mantra organic.
 Three months that I have switched to organic lifestyle and joined Organic Mantra Initiative.
 It’s been so amazing to use such a wide range of organic products.
-Because it is actually a life style and not an occasional dish that you cook with organic products and with such an exhaustive 24 Mantra organic product range it is really easy to cook organic meals all the time.
+Because being healthy is a life style, and not an occasional dish that you cook with organic products and with such an exhaustive 24 Mantra organic product range.
+It is really easy to cook organic meals all the times.
 Click here to check out all the recipes as a part of the initiative.

-For this week’s recipe I chose to share this delicious and guilt-free Punjabi dal makhani recipe which you can enjoy frequently.
+For this week’s recipe I chose to share this delicious and guilt-free dal makhani recipe which you can enjoy frequently.
 It is also said to be most popular punjabi dal.
-However, I don’t think this is the dal which was made frequently in my home or even at relatives.
-In most of Punjabi homes, we stick to lighter dals like moong dal , Masoor etc. I like to cook Dal makhani more on special occasions or when we eat in the Indian restaurant.
+However, I don’t remember this is dal was made as frequently in my home or even at relatives.
+In most of Punjabi homes, we stick to lighter dals like moong dal, Masoor etc. I like to cook Dal makhani more on special occasions or when we eat in the Indian restaurant.